lightbend/config/HOCON.md

 naming collisions between environment variables and configuration properties.
-(While on Windows getenv() is generally not case-sensitive, the lookup will be case sensitive all the way until the env variable fallback lookup is reached.)
+(While on Windows getenv() is generally not case-sensitive, the lookup will be case sensitive all the way until the env variable fallback lookup is reached).

+See also the notes below on Windows and case sensitivity.

 An application can explicitly block looking up a substitution in the environment by setting a value in the configuration, with the